jeremy-banks/devops/README.md

    1. Basic welcome page

 ## To-Do
-- move desired R53 healthcheck source locations to a var and local design
-- Update directory AD and client VPN so groups in AD manage network access to AWS environments
-- Add Windows Server 2019 cheap instance to Directory for AD administration
 - Create truncated resource stub for those few resources with limited characters in names
    - remove all vowels except for first character of each word
    - replace spaces with dashes
    - truncate each input by local.trimmed_length
    - lowercase
-- ALB sec group with cool way of allowing ingress (nonprod through private CVPN, prod through public)
-- AWS Backup with Multi-AZ and glacier
+- need to move VPC to a new model
+   - three non-customer env: dev, test, and stage
+   - two environments per customer: preprod and prod
+   - dev and test are 2-AZ VPCs, stage, preprod, and prod are 3-AZ VPCs
+   - all DR tests can be run on stage, preprod, or prod
+- Implement backend tfstate lock with dynamodb
 - Multi-AZ storage active-active if possible
-  - s3
+   - s3 DONE!
    - rds
    - efs
 - EKS autoscaling examples
    - CPU
    - Sessions
 - Triggering a DR event
-- Implement backend tfstate lock with dynamodb
-- Mozilla Secrets OPerationS (SOPS) protects secrets in code using Key Management System (KMS) Customer Managed Key (CMK)
-- Centralized logging with compression and glacier archive
-  - DNS logs sent to CloudWatch Log Group and S3 (with cross-regional replication and glacier)
-  - ALB logs send to CloudWatch Log Group and S3 (with cross-regional replication and glacier)
+   - ACL allows no traffic in one subnet
 - SCP enforcing features
    - EBS volume encryption
    - S3 buckets never public
    - Disable unlimited burstable instance credits
    - delete all default VPCs in all regions of every account
+- AWS Backup with Multi-AZ and glacier
+- AD
+   - Update directory AD and client VPN so groups in AD manage network access to AWS environments
+   - Add Windows Server 2019 cheap instance to Directory for AD administration
+- move desired R53 healthcheck source locations to a var and local design
+- ALB sec group with cool way of allowing ingress (nonprod through private CVPN, prod through public)
+- Mozilla Secrets OPerationS (SOPS) protects secrets in code using Key Management System (KMS) Customer Managed Key (CMK)
+- Centralized logging with compression and glacier archive
+   - DNS logs sent to CloudWatch Log Group and S3 (with cross-regional replication and glacier)
+   - ALB logs send to CloudWatch Log Group and S3 (with cross-regional replication and glacier)

 ## Known Issues
 - terraform/aws/org-ou-account-management/main.tf